jke-cs/poor-sharptimer/README.md

 > [!NOTE]
-> The original creator of SharpTimer is dea_bb, who discontinued support for the project after version 0.2.6.
+> The original creator of SharpTimer is deafps, who discontinued support for the project after version 0.2.6.
 This fork is now maintaned by the community, mainly [rcnoob](https://github.com/rcnoob).